RokZabukovec/EnableServices/README.md

 Spring Boot API for Fun7 game backend services: multiplayer, ads and customer support.

-The API is built using Java Spring Boot Framework and exposes single endpoint which accepts three parameters:
+The API is built using Java Spring Boot Framework and exposes a single endpoint which accepts three parameters:

 - timezone: timezone of the user